 The volunteer requirement for parents/guardians of Rampage riders may be satisfied by participating in one of the items below:

 - RMCC Executive, Event Organizer, or Committee Position

 - Participate in 16 hours of volunteer time at any of the volunteer opportunities listed on the registration form.

 In order for athletes to receive any additional reimbursements (Race Subsidies, Youth Race Fund, etc.) from RMCC, the volunteer requirements must be completed in full.

 Please note: Riders are required to wear the most recent RMCC kit to qualify for financial support.
 ABA/UCI junior racing license and race entry fees, for races athletes choose to participate in, are in addition to the program fees.
 Race reimbursements for those completing their volunteer commitments are available.
 Rampage athletes are required to have the RMCC jersey and shorts.

 Registration: Riders will need to be in shape and experienced — if they have not previously been a part of the Rampage program, they will need to be vetted to ensure Rampage is a good fit for them.
-For any athletes wishing to join the program in 2017, please contact Rampage Head Coach Ryan Draper to ensure the program is a good fit.
-Ryan will provide the access code required for the registration form.
+For any athletes wishing to join the program in 2018, please contact Rampage Head Coach Ryan Draper.
 Please answer the following questions in your email to Ryan: